alberthashani/youtube-ad-volume-controller/README.md

 # YouTube Ad Volume Controller

-A Chrome extension that automatically adjusts YouTube ad volume to your preferred level.
+A browser extension that automatically adjusts YouTube ad volume to your preferred level.
 No more sudden loud interruptions while watching videos.
 The extension detects when ads play, lowers the volume to your chosen setting, then restores the original volume when the ad ends.

-> **Cross-Browser Alternative**: Looking for a solution that works in any browser?
-Check out our [userscript version](./userscript/) that works with Safari, Firefox, Edge, and any browser with userscript support!

 ## Features